 Within our program, all students participate in gym, art, music, and African Dance.
 MFIS students participate in Le Grand Concours; The National French Contest is an annual competition sponsored by the American Association of Teachers of French.
 Students of French in grades 1-12, in all 50 states and abroad, take a written test and compete against students with similar educational background for prizes.
-Our students MFIS Students in grades 2-5 may also choose to participate in violin or piano lessons during the school day.
+Our students MFIS Students in grades 2-5 may also choose to participate in violin lessons during the school day.
 Our 4th and 5th grade students participate in the Mad Hot Ballroom and Tap through Danceworks.
 MFIS was awarded with the first overall trophy.
 Our Lego League Robotics team competes every fall and has won awards at competitions.
 Our French theater competes in competitions and receives the highest marks possible.
-Other extracurricular activities at MFIS include: Coed-Basketball, Spirit Squad, Daisies, Brownies, Junior Girl Scout troops.
+Other extracurricular activities at MFIS include: Coed-Basketball, Daisies, Brownies, Junior Girl Scout troops, and Boy Scouts.

 New students are accepted in kindergarten and 1st grade only; previous language experience is required for entry in grades 2-5.